leslieroca/Learning-Log/README.md

 ### Activating the Virtual Environment
-Now we need to activate the virtual environment using the following command:
+Now we activate the virtual environment using the following command:

     learning_log$ source ll_env/bin/activate